lsd-ucsc/cbcast-lh/README.md

   applying an arbitrary list of operations to the process obtains a PLCD-observing process.

-  * The definition of PLCD (process-local causal delivery) is in [CBCAST/Verification/PLCD.hs](lib/CBCAST/Verification/PLCD.hs): The definition `PLCD r N PROC` states that for some number of processes `N` and some process `PROC`, for all messages `m₁` and `m₂` delivered at `PROC`
+  * The definition of PLCD is in [CBCAST/Verification/PLCD.hs](lib/CBCAST/Verification/PLCD.hs): The definition `PLCD r N PROC` states that for some number of processes `N` and some process `PROC`, for all messages `m₁` and `m₂` delivered at `PROC`